ChouicGames/react-native-images-to-native-images/README.md

 ```
 # ![image](https://github.com/ChouicGames/react-native-images-to-native-images/blob/main/ReadMe_Images/ImagesFolder_screenshot.png?raw=true)

-This will create a new folder 'images' in your root projet, which contains 'constants.ts', 'types.ts' and 5 images, that serve as an example (you can delete them if you don't want the module to convert them into your project images).
+This will create a new folder 'images' in your root project, which contains 'constants.ts', 'types.ts' and 5 images, that serve as an example (you can delete them if you don't want the module to convert them into your project images).

-## Set-up
+## Set up

 You can look [Example/](https://github.com/ChouicGames/react-native-images-to-native-images/tree/main/Example) to try the set-up and usage example.

-Open images/constants.ts and change the value of the const "appName" to your app name (We need the name of the folder in ```YourProject/ios/YourAppName```)
+Open images/constants.ts and change the value of the const "appName" to your app name (we need the name of the folder in ```YourProject/ios/YourAppName```)

 ```js
 export const appName: string = "YourAppName" // <------ change to your app name (in YourProject/ios/YourAppName)